haiku/website/content/blog/a-star/2017-05-10_[gsoc_2017]_tcp_optimization_and_fine_tuning.md

 <li>Section 3: Strongly Encouraged Enhancements - describes recommended TCP modifications that improve performance and security</li>
 <li>Section 4: Experimental Extensions - describes those extensions that are not widely but are gaining popularity </li>
 </ul><br>

-To more details on the timeline, you can refer to my <a href="https://docs.google.com/document/d/1-FlypLFN2c1OOSkwh9N72uuQWMbY3hHiTwhFSqPaJbM/edit"> proposal</a>.
+For more details on the timeline, you can refer to my <a href="https://docs.google.com/document/d/1-FlypLFN2c1OOSkwh9N72uuQWMbY3hHiTwhFSqPaJbM/edit"> proposal</a>.

 <br>
 Thnx...